DefinetlyNotAI/Logicytics/CONTRIBUTING.md

 If you decide to pull a PR or fork the project, keep in mind that you should only add/edit the scripts you need to, leave the Explain.md file and the updating of the structure file to me.

+## Guidelines for Modifications

+When making modifications to the Logicytics project, please adhere to the following guidelines to ensure consistency and maintainability:

+### Basic Check Functions

+- **Limitations on Modifications**: Avoid making extreme modifications to the basic check functions in the `Logicytics.py` file.
+Specifically, refrain from altering the fundamental operations related to flags and file access mechanisms.

+### Documentation and Credit

+- **Comments and Docstrings**: Ensure that all additions and modifications are well-documented through comments and docstrings.
+Your contributions should be easy to understand and use, adhering to proper programming etiquette.

+- **Credit**: Properly credit your work in the `CREDIT.md` file, following the credit rules outlined in the project's wiki.
+Include your name and a brief description of your contributions under the appropriate section.

+### Debugging and Proof of Work

+- **Debugging**: When modifying existing files, demonstrate thorough debugging efforts.
+Provide evidence of testing and debugging processes to ensure the reliability of your changes.

+- **Proof of Work**: Include proof of work with your contributions, showcasing the effectiveness and necessity of your modifications or additions.

+### Adding Features

+- **New Files for New Features**: When adding new features, create a separate file for each feature.
+Each new file must contain at least one function and adhere to the project's print rules as specified in the wiki.
+While any programming language may be used, adherence to the wiki's guidelines is mandatory.

+- **Integration**: Do not integrate new features directly into the `Logicytics.py` opening functions.
+Leave the integration process to the project maintainers to ensure cohesive project structure.

+- **Root Folders**: Refrain from modifying root folders such as `.github`.
+Maintain the integrity of the project's directory structure.

+### Dependencies

+- **Requirement File**: Any new libraries introduced as part of your contributions should be listed in the `requirements.txt` file.
+This ensures that the project's dependencies are accurately tracked and managed.

 ## Issues and labels

 Our bug tracker utilizes several labels to help organize and identify issues.